Infinidoge/nix-minecraft/CONTRIBUTING.md

 Do not use AI for contributing to nix-minecraft.
 If you do so repeatedly, you may be blacklisted from contributing at all.

+### Do Not Include Unrelated Lockfile Changes

+Unless necessary for your changes, or a direct result of your changes, do not include any edits to lockfiles in your pull request.

 ## Meta files

 ### Changelog